-My first day, I entered the dungeon that was the housekeeping quarters located in the belly of the building and I stood out like a tall white thumb amongst the sea of immigrants that made up the Housekeeping Department.
+My first day, I entered the dungeon (the housekeeping quarters) located in the belly of the building and I stood out like a tall white thumb amongst the sea of immigrants that made up the Housekeeping Department.

 Shocking, I know.

-(In case you missed Part Two, this wasn't the position I applied for.)
+(In case you missed Part Two, this was not the position I applied for.)